Codemasters9122/AQI-Forecasting/README.md

 - **Model Improvement**: Explore additional features, such as integrating external weather datasets and pollution sources (e.g., satellite data).
 - **Deployment**: Set up an API or a dashboard for real-time PM2.5 forecasting.
 - **Seasonality Adjustments**: Further work to refine seasonal components, especially during high-pollution periods like winter and holidays.

-## Contributors
-- **Your Name** - Lead Developer
-- **Contributor 1** - Data Preprocessing
-- **Contributor 2** - Model Training and Evaluation

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to update the details specific to your implementation, such as models, results, and any other information relevant to your project.